clrgit/constrain/README.md

 constrain nil, Integer, NilClass   # Success
 ```

-Boolean values are a special case since ruby doesn't have a boolean type use a
+Boolean values are a special case since ruby doesn't have a boolean type, so
-list to match for a boolean argument:
+use a list of true/false or their corresponding classes to match for a boolean
+argument:

 ```ruby
 constrain true, TrueClass, FalseClass   # Success